NexPlayer/Unity-SDK/basic/quickstart-guide.md

 To display a video in your own RenderTexture object, remember to add a material to the object that contains the same texture as you referenced in the player.
 Standard materials can be found in Packages → NexPlayer™ SDK → NexPlayer™ → Materials.

-It is recommended to refer to section [Build Configuration](/platforms/platforms.md), of the desired platform, before building the project.
+It's recommended to refer to section [Build Configuration](/platforms/platforms.md), of the desired platform, before building the project.

 ### Sample Scene